-Section 9: Exclusions
+Section 9: Suspension / Permanent Exclusion

-Serious incidents may result in a fixed term or permanent exclusion.
+Serious incidents may result in a suspension or a permanent exclusion.
 These decisions are not made lightly and are informed by Local Authority guidance.
-Parents are informed of the decision and reasons for the exclusion.
+Parents are informed of the decision and reasons for the suspension.

-Fixed term exclusion will be considered for incidents of serious violence or continued disruption/all of the above have failed to change the behaviour.
+Suspensions will be considered for incidents of serious violence or continued disruption/all of the above have failed to change the behaviour.
 In these cases, the national guidelines will be followed, particularly with regards to recording and reporting.
 A reintegration meeting is held with the parents and young person on their return to school.

 A decision to exclude a pupil permanently will only be taken:

-• in response to a serious breach or persistent breaches, of the Rivers' behaviour policy; and • where allowing the pupil to remain in Rivers ESC would seriously harm the education or welfare of the pupil or others in the school.
+- in response to a serious breach or persistent breaches, of the Rivers' behaviour policy; - and where allowing the pupil to remain in Rivers ESC would seriously harm the education or welfare of the pupil or others in the school.